ASoldo/k8s-proj/README.md

 - **Minikube**: Ensure Minikube is installed on your system.
 Minikube allows you to run Kubernetes locally.
 - **kubectl**: The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
+- **k9s**: An optional terminal-based UI to interact with your Kubernetes clusters, providing a more intuitive way to monitor and manage your deployments.
+- **lazydocker**: A simple terminal UI for both docker and docker-compose, aimed at making managing containers easier.

 ## Getting Started